How to get the most out of Developing Your Research Project

 Notes for tutors / supervisors

 These materials will remain available for you to use with your students either in the classroom or on a one-to-one basis throughout the course run and for at least four weeks after the course has finished.
-We aim to run the course for most of the year, so materials are likely to be available when you need them!
+The course will continue to be open, so you will be able to sign up again at any time.

 The philosophy of our mentoring team is to promote interaction amongst participants where possible rather than jumping in immediately with responses.
 However, as the scope of this course is extremely broad, we will be delighted if tutors / supervisors choose to join in the discussions and add their thoughts.
 You may find it helpful for students to indicate in your profile that you are a tutor / supervisor.